EGA-archive/crypt4gh/README.md

-   --header <path>        Where to write the header (default: stdout) --header-only          Whether the input data consists only of a header (default: false) --expiration <date>    Expiration date (in ISO format)
+   --header <path>        Where to write the header (default: stdout) --header-only          Whether the input data consists only of a header (default: false) --expiration <date>    Expiration date (in ISO format) --uri <path>           Fully Qualified URI Path to the payload location

 Environment variables: